sveltejs/svelte/site/content/blog/2022-05-01-whats-new-in-svelte-may-2022.md

 - [svelte-pdf-simple](https://github.com/gspasov/svelte-pdf-simple) is a simple svelte library for displaying pdfs and giving you all the control
 - [persistent-svelte-store](https://github.com/omer-g/persistent-svelte-store) is a generic persistent writable store, built from scratch in TypeScript according to the Svelte store contract
 - [svelte-exmarkdown](https://github.com/ssssota/svelte-exmarkdown) is Svelte component to render markdown dynamically
-- [Bookit](https://github.com/leveluptuts/bookit) is a storybook-like component rendering environment - finely tuned to work directly within your Svelte Kit projects
+- [Bookit](https://github.com/leveluptuts/bookit) is a storybook-like component rendering environment - finely tuned to work directly within your SvelteKit projects

 Join us on [Reddit](https://www.reddit.com/r/sveltejs/) or [Discord](https://discord.com/invite/yy75DKs) to continue the conversation.